zircote/swagger-php/docs/annotations.rst

 Annotations
 ******************

-.. warning:: Any annotation you intend to implement in your resources and or models must be declared with a ``use`` statement.
-The ``use`` statement does not require a namespace be declared.
+.. warning:: Using annotation in swagger-php before 0.7.3 require a ``use`` statement.
+Later versions register the ``@SWG\`` for annotations without a use statement.

+Tip!
+Mistype an attribute on purpose and a warning will be shown with the available attributes for that particular annotation.

 .. code-block:: php